ychen-stat-ml/ychen-stat-ml.github.io/_pages/teaching.md

 - Harness the power of randomness
-    - SubGaussian random variables
+    - SubGaussian random variables and concentration inequalities
-    - Concentration inequalities
     - Sketching methods
-    - Complexity of function class
-    - Error decomposition (approximation, optimization, and generalization)
+    - Error decomposition (approximation, optimization, and generalization) and concentration bound for generalization error

 - Advanced topics
-    - Kernel tricks and RKHS
-    - Neural tangent kernels
+    - Kernel tricks, RKHS and neural tangent kernels
     - Generative modeling (MLE - EM algorithm - VI - VAE - GAN/WGAN - Flow - Diffusion)

 Note that the detailed lecture schedule may change as the semester progresses, based on student interest.